library policies and borrowing privileges

 - Books circulate for two weeks.

-- Review and residency books circulate for three days.
+- Review and residency books circulate for one week.

 - All journals and leisure reading periodicals circulate for three days.